 Vultee BT-13 Valiant

-In 1938 the US Army Air Corps was evaluating a new basic combat trainer. designated the Vultee V-54, it was considered operationally ideal as a trainer but was regarded as being unnecessarily complicated and overpowered.
 Vultee then developed the V-74 trainer to meet this requirement having a cantilever low-wing with fixed landing gear, dual controls and flight instruments as standard equipment.
 The initial version was designated BT-13 by the US Army Air Corps and nicknamed the Valiant.
 Satisfactory testing brought in an order of 300 aircraft in September 1939, at that time the largest order placed by the US Army for basic trainers.
+The first of these aircraft were accepted by the USAAC in June of 1940.

 From September 1939 to the Summer of 1944 a total of 11,537 Vultees were built to meet the needs of the US Army Air Corps and the US Navy, making the plane one of the most important American trainer aircraft of World War II.
 The BT-13 production run outnumbered all other Basic Trainer (BT) types produced.

-BT-13 at Minter Field, California, Mar 1943
+BT-13 at Minter Field, California, March 1943

 The Navy quickly recognized the ruggedness of the BT-13 and selected it to fulfill the same training roles.
 A total of 1,350 BT-13A and 650 BT-13B aircraft were transferred to the US Navy which designated them SNV-1 and SNV-2B respectively.